minio/docs/source/glossary.rst

      Renamed to :term:`access keys`.
      A MinIO deployment or tenant user account with limited account typically used with API calls.

+   shard
+   shards
+     A portion of an object after being :term:`erasure coded <erasure coding>` by MinIO.
+     Each "shard" represents either data or parity for MinIO to use for reconstructing objects on read requests.

+     For more detailed information, see :ref:`minio-erasure-coding`.

    single-node multi-drive
    SNMD